Optogenetic actin network assembly on lipid bilayer uncovers the network density-dependent functions of actin-binding proteins

 Abstract

 The actin cytoskeleton forms a mesh-like network that drives cellular deformations.
-The network property is defined by the network density and the species of the actin-binding proteins.
-However, the relationship between the actin network density, the penetration ability of actin-binding proteins into the network, and resulting network dynamics remains elusive.
-Here, we report an in vitro optogenetic system, named OptoVCA, which induces Arp2/3-mediated actin network assembly on a lipid membrane.
+The network property is defined by the network density and the species of actin-binding proteins.
+However, the relationship between the network density, the penetration ability of actin-binding proteins into the network, and resulting network dynamics remains elusive.
+Here, we report an in vitro optogenetic system, named OptoVCA, which induces Arp2/3 complex-mediated actin network assembly on a lipid membrane.
 By changing the illumination power, duration, and pattern, the OptoVCA flexibly manipulates the density, thickness, and shape of the actin network.
-Taking these advantages, we examine the effects of the network density on the two representative actin-binding proteins, myosin and ADF/cofilin.
+Taking these advantages, we examine the effects of the network density on two representative actin-binding proteins, myosin and ADF/cofilin.
 We find that the penetration of myosin filaments into the network is strictly inhibited by only a several-fold increase in network density due to the steric hindrance.
 Furthermore, penetrated myosin filaments induce directional actin flow when the network has a density gradient.
-On the other hand, ADF/cofilin penetrates into the network regardless of network density, however, network disassembly is dramatically inhibited by only a several-fold increase in network density.
-Thus, the OptoVCA contributes to understanding cell mechanics through the examination of the network density-dependent effect on the actin-binding proteins.
+On the other hand, ADF/cofilin penetrates into the network regardless of network density.
+However, network disassembly is dramatically inhibited by only a several-fold increase in network density.
+Thus, the OptoVCA contributes to understanding cell mechanics by examining the network density-dependent effects on actin-binding proteins.

 Article activity feed